Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces

-The natural codomain for the dual Chern--Connes character from $\K$-homology of separable $\sC$-algebras is Puschnigg's local cyclic cohomology \cite{Puschnigg,PuschniggHL}.
+For the $\K$-homological Chern character in commutative geometry we refer the readers to \cite{BauDou1}.
+Due to the lack of Karoubi density in $\K$-homology, the natural codomain for the dual Chern--Connes character from $\K$-homology of separable $\sC$-algebras is local cyclic cohomology \cite{Puschnigg,PuschniggHL}.
 In Section \ref{HL} we explain how the theory works for separable $\sC$-algebras.
-In order to do so we describe a functorial construction of an ind-Banach algebra, which is the natural domain of definition of bivariant local cyclic homology, from a $\sC$-algebra.
-The passage goes through the category of bornological algebras.
+In order to do so we describe a functorial construction of an ind-Banach algebra from a $\sC$-algebra.
+There is an elegant treatment of local cyclic (co)homology on the category of ind-Banach algebras due to Meyer \cite{MeyCycHom}.
+The passage from $\sC$-algebras to ind-Banach algebras goes through the category of bornological algebras.
 Therefore, we include a brief discussion of bornological algebras.
-We also recall Meyer's presentation of local cyclic homology from \cite{MeyCycHom}, using the bornological machinery.
+If one wants to use the $\X$-complex formalism to define local cyclic (co)homology, which is what we do here, then the bornological machinery is indispensable; indeed, there is a bornological completion of the algebraic $\X$-complex that produces the desired result.

-Finally, in Section \ref{HLCC} we study the dual local cyclic cohomology valued Chern--Connes character from $\K$-homology.
-In fact, we construct a more general bivariant Chern--Connes type character (see Theorem \ref{BivCC}) and specialize to the dual case.
+In Section \ref{HLCC} we construct a natural bivariant Chern--Connes type character, which is the main mathematical result of this paper, and then specialize to the dual local cyclic cohomology valued Chern--Connes character from $\K$-homology.

+\begin{thm} (see Theorem \ref{BivCC} below) There is a natural multiplicative bivariant Chern--Connes type character $\ch^\biv_*:\skk_*(A,B)\cong\skk_*(\cpt\prot A,\cpt\prot B)\map\HL_*(\cpt\prot A,\cpt\prot B)$ on the category of separable $\sC$-algebras. \end{thm} This multiplicative bivariant Chern--Connes type character is much more powerful as a tool than the disembodied univariant $\K$-theoretic Chern--Connes character and the $\K$-homological dual Chern--Connes character.
+On the category of {\em locally multiplicative bornological algebras} an $\HL_*$-valued bivariant Chern--Connes character was constructed in \cite{Voigt}.
+However, the dissection functor on the category of $\sC$-algebras does not land inside the category of locally multiplicative bornological algebras, whence the results of ibid. are not applicable to $\sC$-algebras.
 Under some mild hypotheses, we exhibit a factorization of the dual Chern--Connes character (see Theorem \ref{dualCC}).
-In order to push the theory further, it seems imperative that one understands the behaviour of (bivariant) local cyclic homology under the inverse limit of Banach algebras.
 We end by discussing a general class of examples (invoking Poincar{\'e} duality type isomorphisms), where some simplifications occur.